Wappsto/javascript-wappsto-wapp/README.md

 ### Raw requests

-It is possible to send your own requests to wappsto by using the 'request' object in wappsto.
+It is possible to send your own requests to wappsto by using the `request` object in wappsto.

 ```javascript
 let netwoks = await Wappsto.request.get('/network');